QuantEcon/BasisMatrices.jl/README.md

 ### Theoretical Foundation

 To understand the Julian API and type system, we first need to understand the fundamental theory behind the interpolation scheme implemented here.
-Interpolation in CompEcon is built around three key concepts:
+Interpolation in BasisMatrices is built around three key concepts:

 1. An functional `Basis`: for each dimension, the basis specifies
     - family of basis function (B spline, Chebyshev polynomials, ect.)